 The Company is registered as a swap dealer with the CFTC and an OTCDD with the SEC.
 The Company is subject to CFTC Rule 23.101 and SEC Rule 15c3-1, which specify the minimum net capital requirements for their registrants, respectively.
-The Company has elected the net liquid assets approach for filing financial information with the CFTC and NFA via form FR-CSE-NLA.
-At December 31, 2023, tentative net capital was \$287 million in excess of the Company's required minimum tentative net capital of \$100 million and net capital was \$209 million in excess of the Company's required minimum net capital of \$20 million.
+At December 31, 2024, tentative net capital was \$303 million in excess of the Company's required minimum tentative net capital of \$100 million and net capital was \$235 million in excess of the Company's required minimum net capital of \$20 million.